gracearnsberger/Python-Live-Project/README.md

             </div>
         {% endblock %}

-   -In views.py I put in functions that take a web request and return a web response.
+   -In views.py I put in functions that take a web request and return a web response for each page
-   -I also used back end engineering to save the form from "Save Cities" page to the database which can be accessed and modified in SQL Server Management Studio.

          #home page
         def tropical_cities_home(request):